tinted-theming/home/PROJECT_GOVERNANCE.md

 extended period, they are encouraged to notify the community in advance, if possible, to arrange for temporary coverage or decision-making processes.

+### Unresponsive Maintainers

+If a template maintainer does not respond to an issue or pull request (PR) within a **reasonable timeframe** (typically **3 weeks**), the admins may step in to make a decision on behalf of the maintainer.
+This ensures that the project continues to move forward and that contributions are not stalled unnecessarily.

+The process in such cases will be as follows:

+1. **Initial Attempt:** Contributors should first try to contact the maintainer via the issue or PR thread.
+2. **Escalation:** If there is no response after **3 weeks**, the issue or PR can be escalated by tagging the admins in a comment;
+   @tinted-theming/admins to tag all admins.
+3. **Admin Decision:** Admins will review the situation and may:
+   - Reach out to the maintainer through other means.
+   - Make a decision on the issue or PR if the maintainer remains unresponsive.
+   - Appoint a temporary or new maintainer if the original maintainer is no longer active.

 ### Succession Planning